murphye/cheap-gke-cluster/README.md

 ### [See this blog post for a detailed explanation: TODO](http://)

-Here is the total (all inclusive for all GCP services) cost of running the 3 node, 6 core GKE cluster over a period of 10 days ($8.11):
+The total (all inclusive for all GCP services) cost of running the 3 node, 6 core GKE cluster over a period of 10 days ($8.11).
+This price includes the full 90% discount for Spot VM nodes in `us-west4` during this period of time.

 ![Cluster Info](images/cluster-info.png)
 ![Cost Over 10 Days](images/cost-over-10-days.png)